boyan13/boyan13/README.md

-### Hi there 👋, I'm Boyan
+### Hello, I'm Boyan
 #### Information technology student and a curious software developer.
 ![Information technology student and a curious software developer.](https://github.com/boyan13/boyan13/blob/master/profile_banner.jpg)

-I'm an IT student who enjoys learning for the sake of learning.
+I'm a third year IT student who enjoys learning for the sake of learning.
 I'm currently focusing on Python and C++ development, while also learning some game design.
+My passion for learning is not limited to programming though.
+I've also taken courses in Ancient Egyptian language, 20-th century art, and religion.
+I also enjoy psychology, philosophy, mathematics, physics and any STEM field in general.

-Skills: Python / C++ / Java /HTML / CSS
+Skills: Python / C++ / Java / HTML / CSS

 - 🔭 I’m currently working on a Python-based cipher program.
 - 🌱 I’m currently learning different Python libraries, using CMake and working with Source engine's SDK 2013 code base.